 (e.g., 4) Authors.
 (2014).

-3.3 A separate Word file containing the following information: (a) author(s)’ name(s) (including Chinese characters and Japanese Hiragana with Furigana if available), affiliation(s), and information about whether each author is a JLTA member; and (b) the corresponding author’s name, correspondence address, telephone number, and email address.
+3.3 (a) author(s)’ name(s) (including Chinese characters and with Furigana [Hiragana] if available), affiliation(s), and information about whether each author is a JLTA member; and (b) the corresponding author’s name, correspondence address, telephone number, and email address.

 6 The following should be carefully checked in submitting a manuscript.